jgagne/ajovt4-ls21-vskk/08-summary-details.md

 ### Summary (Gist)

+The gist of your thesis with a collection of keywords.

 > **Abstract:**
 >
 > The topic of this bachelor´s thesis is Promotion of the Czech Republic abroad through Czech centres.
 Theoretical part of the thesis includes theory of tourism and marketing and their specific parts but also theory of translation and its processes.
 Practical part uses the knowledge from the theoretical part in order to analyse the product of the Czech centres.
 The main goal of this thesis is to describe how the Czech centres work using comparative and SWOT analyses and also to make suggestions for their potential improvement.